Good to know

 The Adidas Tubular Shadow sneakers have also been getting a lot of attention because they look very similar to the Yeezy Boosts, minus the mind-boggling cost.
 Unlike the Yeezy sneakers, however, the Tubular shoe offers a subtler appeal in looks, branding, and marketing.
 Thus, it could appeal to those who like their kicks simple and straightforward without all the hype.

-- Rappers and singers, Desiigner and Lil Yachty, were seen sporting the Adidas Tubular Shadow.
+- Rapper, singer, and songwriter Lil Yachty, was seen sporting the Adidas Tubular Shadow.

 - Some of the upper materials available are knit fabric, distressed canvas, and 3D-textured upper.
 The 3D-textured version has a different price for the men's compared to the women's edition.